revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

 > WebJobs is a feature of Azure App Service that enables you to run a program or script in the same instance as a web app, API app, or mobile app.
 Since this runs as part of the same instance as the Web App, there is no additional cost to use WebJobs. _WebJobs is not supported on a Linux App Service._

 The Azure WebJobs SDK simplifies the task of writing WebJobs.
 Version 3.x of WebJobs SDK supports both .NET Core and .NET Framework.
-At the time of writing there are no code templates to create a Azure WebJob .NET Core application in Visual Studio.
-However setting up is not that hard and well explained in the [Getting started with Azure WebJobs SDK article](https://docs.microsoft.com/en-us/azure/app-service/webjobs-sdk-get-started).
+At the time of writing, there are no code templates to create an Azure WebJob .NET Core application in Visual Studio.
+However, setting up is not that hard and well explained in the [Getting started with Azure WebJobs SDK article](https://docs.microsoft.com/en-us/azure/app-service/webjobs-sdk-get-started).

 `youtube:https://www.youtube.com/embed/HXZWvobMbo0`

 ## Set Up Azure WebJob

-All you need to do, is create a .NET Core Console application, add the _Microsoft.Azure.WebJobs_ and _Microsoft.Azure.WebJobs.Extensions_ NuGet packages.
+All you need to do is create a .NET Core Console application (from the Visual Studio templates), add the _[Microsoft.Azure.WebJobs](https://www.nuget.org/packages/Microsoft.Azure.WebJobs)_ and _[Microsoft.Azure.WebJobs.Extensions](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions/)_ NuGet packages.
 Update the Program.cs file in the .NET Console Application to use the HostBuilder as shown.
-If you want to log to the console, also add the _Microsoft.Extensions.Logging.Console_ NuGet package.
+If you want to log to the console, also add the _[Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Console/)_ NuGet package.

 ```csharp
 static async Task Main()